 ECONOMICS...provides participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
-COREQ: 10838105 Intro Reading & Study Skills or Reading plcmnt assmt equiv or CONDITION: 610062 Agribusiness/Fin Basic prog adms met
+COREQUISITE: 10838105 Intro Reading & Study Skills or Reading placement assmt equivalent or CONDITION: 610062 Agribusiness/Fin Basic program admissions met

 GREENHOUSE AND NURSERY PRODUCTION...provides the student with the knowledge and skills for horticultural production.
-Students implement efficient, costeffective, and sustainable methods of horticultural production in the greenhouse, in a variety of other horticulture-related structures, as well as in field scenarios.
-PREREQUISITES: 10001112 Plants in Summer & Fall and 10001110 Horticulture Intro
+Students implement efficient, cost-effective, and sustainable methods of horticultural production in the greenhouse, in a variety of other horticulture-related structures, as well as in field scenarios.

 HORTICULTURE INTERNSHIP 1...Povides a broad variety of specific occupational experiences in the horticultural industry.
 Students work with faculty to develop an internship plan and identify, coordinate, and evaluate learning experiences appropriate to the field of study and major career focus of the student.
-PREREQUISITES: 10001120 Greenhouse & Nursery Production and 10001123 Site & Soil Analysis

 HORTICULTURE INTERNSHIP 2...provides a broad variety of specific occupational experiences in the horticultural industry.
 Students work with faculty to develop an internship plan and identify, coordinate, and evaluate learning experiences appropriate to the field of study and major career focus of the student.
-PREREQUISITES: 10001120 Greenhouse & Nursery Production and 10001123 Site & Soil Analysis